 - A violation of your civil rights, including unlawful search and seizure;

 - Entrapment by officials, which leads someone to misconduct they would not normally engage in without prompting;

 Though not a defense, plea bargaining may also be a wise strategy.
 You will have to plead guilty, but the charges and your sentence may both be reduced.
 Our legal team will be able to advise and guide you through the court system and legal proceedings.

 Legal Help with Defenses

-It is a relief to know that there are strategies for white collar crimes cases, but you put your rights at risk unless you have assistance from legal counsel.
-The Law Offices of Tad Nelson & Associates will support you throughout the criminal process, so you can count on a League City white collar crimes defense attorney for help from start to finish:
+It is a relief to know that there are strategies for criminal cases, but you put your rights at risk unless you have assistance from professional legal counsel.
+The Law Offices of Tad Nelson & Associates will support you throughout the League City criminal process, so you can count on our defense attorney for help from start to finish: